nephh/ez-json/readme.md

 npm install
 ```

+**As of right now, EZ JSON must be cloned and ran like any normal JavaScript file.
+Very soon it will be an NPM package that can be globally installed, so you can generate your data from anywhere.**

 ## Usage

 EZ-JSON allows you to generate JSON objects based on key-value pairs that you define.
 This tool takes care of the JSON formatting for you, so you can focus on the data you want to generate.